zhaob5/zhaob5.github.io/_pages/about.md

 A Passionate Aero/Mech/Robotics Engineer
 ======
-I love everything related to machinery and robotics.
-Participating in robotics club activities, experiencing an intern job in a high-tech medical equipment manufacturer, being a teaching assistant of a graduate-level robotics class, doing robotics-based research projects, and writing robotics conference papers - all those valuable experiences made me confident on my capabilities and potentials to realize my dream.
+I’ve always been fascinated by machinery and robotics - basically anything with gears, motors, sensors and code that makes stuff move.
+From building competition robots at robot club to interning at a cutting-edge medical equipment company, from helping teach robotics courses to diving deep into research projects, each step has strengthened my skills and deepened my passion.
+Along the way, I’ve learned how to turn ambitious ideas into real solutions - and to have fun doing it.
+You can check out some of my favorite **[Projects](/projects/)**.

 Designing Motion: My Path to Robotics
 ======